 Cast Full of Gay: Mik, Harley, and Tybalt are gay.
 Fox, Skids, and Cy are bisexual.
-Colin is an "asexual with an exception" and years later in Friendly Hostility comes out as gay, and Aubrey is an FTM transgender.
+Colin is "asexual with an exception" and years later in Friendly Hostility comes out as gay, and Aubrey is a transgender man.
 That's pretty much 80% of the cast.

 Easy Sex Change: Aubrey somehow managed to go from zero to testosterone and top surgery in a year.

 Though a later comic reveals that secretly Aubrey hasn't had bottom surgery yet, but refuses to tell anyone because he fears it will make him seem like less of a man.

 Et Tu, Brute?: The cause of Mik's split with ex-boyfriend Tybalt.

 Even the Guys Want Him: Skids.
 As in, girls want him, gays want him, bisexuals want him, and his best friend who's otherwise heterosexual wants him.